Rakitzis45/cli-project/README.md

 Ruby 2.61

 ## Installation
-clone code from github to your local directory
+clone code from github to your local directory.

 ```bundle install``` in terminal to update

 ## License